secretstartups/handbook/content/handbook/business-technology/data-team/platform/tableau/embed-demo/index.md

 ![](images/tableau_view_link.png)

 This chart should only require a log in to the Tableau site and only be visible to those that have a Tableau license.
+GitLab team members should login via OKTA SSO.

 {{< tableau height="600px" src="https://10az.online.tableau.com/t/gitlab/views/OKR4_7EngKPITest/PastDueInfraDevIssues" >}}
 {{< /tableau >}}